-Embattled Ukraine Ambassador Marie Yovanovich Was Advised to Tweet Praise of Donald Trump
+Sondland Told Yovanovich: Tweet Praise of Trump to Save Your Job

 Before she was recalled from her post in Kyiv in May, Yovanovich was targeted by Giuliani and his associates because she was viewed as an obstacle to their efforts to get the new Ukrainian president, Volodymyr Zelensky, to open an investigation into Hunter Biden’s business dealings and any role from Ukraine in the 2016 U.S. election.
 President Trump believed she was “bad news,” according to the memo of his July 25 call with Zelensky, and Giuliani and others in Trump’s orbit had been criticizing her on various platforms.

-John Solomon, a much-maligned conservative columnist for The Hill, published a March interview with Yuriy Vitaliyovych, the now former prosecutor general in Ukraine, said Yovanovitch had given him a “do not prosecute” list—an accusation both she and State denied.
+John Solomon, a much-maligned conservative columnist for The Hill who published a March interview with Yuriy Vitaliyovych, the now former prosecutor general in Ukraine, said Yovanovitch had given him a “do not prosecute” list—an accusation both she and State denied.
 The president’s son, Donald Trump Jr., sent out a tweet in March calling her a “joker.”

 Alarmed and threatened by these events, Yovanovich contacted top State Department officials—in particular, Under Secretary of State David Hale—in hopes of securing their public support to ward off Giuliani and those working alongside him.